-The Canadian Province of Alberta has the highest per capita CO_2 -equivalent emission of any jurisdiction in the world, predominantly due to industrial burning of coal for the generation of electricity and the mining operations in the oil sands

-15 deposits.
-Alberta's geothermal potential could reduce CO2-emission by substituting at least some fossil fuels with geothermal energy.
+The Canadian Province of Alberta has one of the highest per capita $CO_2$ -equivalent emissions in Canada, predominantly due to industrial burning of coal for the generation of electricity and the mining operations in the oil sands deposits.
+Alberta's geothermal potential could reduce $CO_2$ -emission by substituting at least some fossil fuels with geothermal energy.

-The Upper Devonian carbonate aquifer systems within the Alberta Basin are promising target formations for geothermal energy.
+- The Upper Devonian carbonate aquifer systems within the Alberta Basin are promising target formations for geothermal energy.
 To assess their geothermal reservoir potential, detailed knowledge of the thermo- and petrophysical rock properties is needed.
-An analogue study was conducted on two regionally extensive Devonian carbonate aquifers, the Southesk-Cairn

-- 20 Carbonate Complex and the Rimbey-Meadowbrook Reef Trend, to furnish a preliminary assessment of the potential for geothermal utilization.
+An analogue study was conducted on two regionally extensive Devonian carbonate aquifers, the Southesk-Cairn Carbonate Complex and the Rimbey-Meadowbrook Reef Trend, to furnish a preliminary assessment of the potential for - 20 geothermal utilization.
 Samples taken from outcrops were used as analogue to equivalent formations in the reservoir and correlated with core samples of the reservoir.
 Analogue studies enable determination and correlation of facies related rock properties to identify sedimentary, diagenetic, and structural variations, allowing more reliable reservoir property prediction.
-Rock samples were taken from several outcrops of Upper Devonian carbonates in the Rocky Mountain Front Ranges as well - 25 as from four drill cores from the stratigraphically equivalent Leduc and three drill cores of the slightly younger Nisku Formation in the subsurface of the Alberta Basin.
+Rock samples were taken from several outcrops of Upper Devonian carbonates in the Rocky Mountain Front Ranges as well as from four drill cores from the stratigraphically equivalent Leduc and three drill cores of the slightly younger Nisku - 25 Formation in the subsurface of the Alberta Basin.
 The samples were analyzed for several thermo- and petrophysical properties, i.e., thermal conductivity, thermal diffusivity and heat capacity, as well as density, porosity and permeability.
 Furthermore, open-file petrophysical core data retrieved from the AccuMap database were used for correlation.

-The results from both carbonate complexes indicate good reservoir conditions regarding geothermal utilization with an average reservoir porosity of about 8 %, average reservoir permeability between 10^{-12} and 10^{-14} .
-The measurement reservoirs for hydrothermal utilisation are the completely dolomitized reef sections.
+The results from both carbonate complexes indicate good reservoir conditions regarding geothermal utilization with an 30 average reservoir porosity of about 8 %, average reservoir permeability between $10^{-12}$ and $10^{-15}$ m, and relatively high thermal conductivities ranging from 3 to 5 W m-1 K-1.
+The most promising target reservoirs for hydrothermal utilisation are the completely dolomitized reef sections.
 The measured rock properties of the Leduc Formation in the subsurface show no significant differences between the Rimbey-Meadowbrook reef trend and the Southesk-Cairn Carbonate Complex.

-5 significant differences between the Rimbey-Meadowbrook reef trend and the Southesk-Cairn Carbonate Complex.
 Differences between the dolomitized reef sections of the examined Leduc and Nisku Formation are also minor to insignificant, whereas the deeper basinal facies of the Nisku Formation differs significantly.